Thetford Castle: 12th century

 The castle earthworks were built up from local chalk; the ditches dug around the fortification would not have provided enough for the mound itself, and local tradition suggests that much of the earth was quarried instead from the nearby Gallows Pits in the town.
 The castle was constructed by hand, using workers digging with wooden shovels, and probably without pickaxes.
 It is estimated that the motte would have taken around 24,000 man days of effort to build.

 The Bigod family continued to build their grip on the region, taking advantage of their powerful castles at Thetford, Framlingham, Bungay, and Walton.
 Roger's son, Hugh Bigod, played a prominent role during the civil war years of the Anarchy, rebelling against King Stephen from his strongholds in East Anglia.
 It appears likely that a stone wall had been built around the bailey around this time, and recent work has speculated that a stone keep was also erected on the site.
 At the end of the war, however, Henry II took the throne and attempted to restore royal power across the region.
 In 1157, Henry seized Bigod's castles; he ultimately returned Framlingham and Bungay, but retained Thetford Castle for his own use.
 Hugh Bigod then joined the revolt by Henry's sons, seizing the castle, but in 1173 Henry's forces captured the castle and destroyed (slighted) the fortifications.
-The mound, however, proved effectively indestructable.
+The mound, however, proved effectively indestructible.
 Thetford was one of at least twenty castles belonging to the rebels that were slighted in the aftermath of the conflict.